N44zxyy/N44zxyy/README.md

 🎓 Graduate in Bachelor of Computer Applications.

 🚀 Self-taught full-stack developer powered by Python and Django.
-I love crafting seamless user experiences and building robust backend systems.

 🤖 Currently on a journey of learning about Machine Learning, AI, and Deep Learning.
-Exploring the wonders of intelligent systems and the magic of deep neural networks.

 💡 Fluent in the languages of code: C, C++, Java, JavaScript, SQL, Python.
-HTML and CSS are my artistic brushes for creating beautiful and responsive interfaces.
+HTML and CSS.

 📚 Always a student, currently diving deeper into the ocean of knowledge through a dedicated course in Machine Learning.

-Let's connect, collaborate, and code something awesome together! 🚀
+Let's connect, collaborate, and code something awesome together!